-Whiplash commonly occurs in car accidents because the fast lurching from the impact causes an individual’s neck to whip forward and backward so quickly that it can cause serious damage.
+Whiplash is a neck injury that stems from a highly forceful and rapid back-and-forth movement of the neck.
+It commonly occurs in car accidents because the fast lurching from the impact causes an individual’s neck to whip forward and backward so quickly that it can cause serious damage.
 Whiplash commonly affects muscles, ligaments, joints, vertebrae, and discs in the neck.
 Some common signs that a person has suffered whiplash, include:

 - Neck pain and stiffness

 - Upper or lower back pain and discomfort

 - Shoulder pain